kjschmidt913/milestone-two/README.md

-# milestone-two
+# Milestone Two - BlackJack Game
-The second milestone project for Udemy's python bootcamp.
+The second milestone project for [Udemy's Complete Python Bootcamp: Go from zero to hero in Python 3](https://www.udemy.com/complete-python-bootcamp/).

-In this milestone project I created a Complete BlackJack Card Game in Python.
+This project is a BlackJack card game.

 ## The requirements: